Q. What is mobile DVR?

 A. System Architecture:

-Q. What is System (PC) requirement to setup the mobile DVR server?
+Q. What is System (PC) requirement to setup the mobile DVR server for 50 devices?

 A. The following system requirement in a PC is required to setup the mobile DVR server: